AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 ### Bias and Discrimination

-LLMs learn from large text corpora, which can contain biases present in the data.
+LLMs learn from large volumes of text, which can contain biases present in the data.
 These biases may be inadvertently reproduced in the model's outputs, leading to discrimination or offensive content.

 **Possible Solutions**